BoldingBruggeman/fabm-pisces/README.md

 cmake <GOTMDIR> -DFABM_INSTITUTES=pisces -DFABM_PISCES_BASE=<PISCESDIR>
 ```

+## How to run a FABM-PISCES simulation

+A `fabm.yaml` file with the PISCES configuration is provided under `<PISCESDIR>/testcases`.
+You can drop this file in the working directory of a FABM-compatible model such as GOTM to use it during simulation.
+Note that for GOTM, you will need also need to ensure that `fabm/use` is set to `true` in `gotm.yaml`.
+Otherwise GOTM would run with physics only.

 ## To do

 * hook up POC lability parameterization (`p4zpoc.F90`) to consumption and produciton terms (currently zero)